Standards of Practice for Fellows of the ACA:

-To be accredited for Fellowship, Full Fellows must adhere to the Standards of Practice for Fellows of the American College of Apothecaries, with a minimum of 80 percent compliance and no more than 2 variations from Type 1 standards.
+To be accredited for Fellowship, Fellows must adhere to the Standards of Practice for Fellows of the ACA, with meeting all of Type 1 Standards and a minimum of 80% compliance to Type-2 Standards.
 These standards are considered practice ideals and should be pursued by all Fellows.

 The pharmacist shall be in good standing with their respective State Board of Pharmacy, local, state and federal regulations and legislative statutes and have copies of these documents in the pharmacy.

-The pharmacist shall continue his professional education by attending continuing education experiences and reading professional publications.
-Educational activities shall include at least one ACA annual or regional meeting every three years.
+The pharmacist shall continue their professional education by attending continuing education experiences and reading professional publications.
+Educational activities shall include personally attending at least one ACA meeting every three years.

 The pharmacist must have decision making authority for all professional decisions.